-In Acadia National Park, we started out at Jordan Pond.
-We did the loop and then halfway around, we hiked up the South Bubble to Balancing Rock.
-We continued back around the Pond, then stopped over at the Jordan Pond House to try the acclaimed popovers with jam.
+FOOD After hiking Jordan Pond, we walked over to Jordan Pond House to try the acclaimed popovers with jam.
 If you are visiting in the summertime, we recommend waiting to sit inside.
-They mentioned an 'bee problem' and we thought no big deal, but it was.
+They mentioned an 'bee problem' and we thought no big deal, but it really was.